azeltov/adf-dataflow-workshop/docs/04a-load-raw-ref-data.md

 <hr>

-Select "Single partition" as shown below - we have a very small set of data - partitioning is an anti-pattern for small data as it degrades performance.
+Select "current partitioning" as shown below - we have a very small set of data - partitioning is an anti-pattern for small data as it degrades performance.

 ![16](00-images/ref-dataset-16.png)